kavezo/ZipZap/README.md

 implement a new feature I don't know much about at least half of the time is spent researching how it fits in with all the user's data.

-- implement quests
-- implement mirrors
 - implement missions
 - implement tutorial
-- implement random things I left off, like AP recovering, login bonuses, and announcements
+- implement announcements
 - add unit tests
-- refactor
+- refactor for online server
-    - put all the data reading and writing into a util module to avoid race conditions with 50 different functions writing/reading to a file at the same time
-    - improve response headers, perhaps add compression
-    - maybe make a class each API has to extend that removes repeated code?
-    - maybe make classes that represent each type of object used in the game (e.g. item, card, userCard)?
+    - compress user data, so it's not huge jsons with info we don't need
 - add support for events
-- add support for multiple users (using a database like S3)
+- add support for multiple users
 - add support for finding other users, following and using supports
-- move server to the cloud
 - hack app to call the server's address rather than having to rely on mitmproxy

 ----